pg-spot-ops/pg-spot-operator/README.md

 # On the next loop the resources will be cleaned up and the container shuts down
 ```

-PS The operator tags all created object with special *pg-spot-operator-\** tags, thus uses those also for the cleanup.
+PS The operator tags all created object with special `*pg-spot-operator-\**` tags, thus uses those also for the cleanup.

 # Local non-cloud development

-For Postgres setup testing, manifest handling etc, one can get by with local Virtualbox / Vagrant VMs, by using
+For Postgres setup testing, manifest handling etc, one can get by with local Virtualbox/Vagrant VMs, by using
 according flags:

 ```bash